semgrep/semgrep-docs/docs/semgrep-ci/configuring-blocking-and-errors-in-ci.md

 ## Default configuration of blocking findings and error suppression

-Semgrep blocks the pull requests (PRs) or merge requests (MRs) in its default configuration only when it matches a blocking finding.
+Semgrep can help block pull requests (PRs) or merge requests (MRs).
+Semgrep returns exit code `1`, and you can use this result to set up additional checks to enforce a block on a PR or MR when it matches a blocking finding.
+This action applies to both full scans and [diff-aware scans](/semgrep-code/glossary#diff-aware-scan).

 Blocking findings can be defined as: